StevenLOL/Research_speech_speaker_verification_nist_sre2010/SRE2010/README.md

 5. vad.scp:
 >will only appear after compute VAD step,it contains utteranceID and feature location information
 6. split*N*:
->Kldi divide data in N parts, execute the script simultaneously,known as data parallelism.
+>Kldi divide data in N parts, execute script simultaneously,known as data parallelism.

 ###Some notes about the data
 1. To ensure your data can be split into N parts, **utteranceID in wav.scp, utt2spk,feats.scp,vad.scp must have same order**.